My Intuitive

 A comparison study of three software platforms.
 Each create virtual airway maps to reach a target lesion.
 It examined differences in segmentation capabilities between planning software for electromagnetic navigation platforms and Ion PlanPoint.

-Updates from the PRECIsE Study: Robotic-assisted bronchoscopy
+Updates from the PRECISE Study: Robotic-assisted bronchoscopy

 A multicenter, prospective study including 365 patients who had Ion robotic-assisted bronchoscopy with 2D fluoroscopy.
 This abstract covers the group in the performance stage, focusing on procedural outcomes like diagnostic yield, sensitivity for malignancy, and safety.